tests-always-included/option-parser-js/option-parameter.md

 `matchAutocomplete(arg)`
 ------------------------

-Returns an array of options that might match if the user just didn't finish the entire long option.  for instance, the `arg` of "lo" would match "--long".
+Returns an array of options that might match if the user just didn't finish the entire long option.
+For instance, the `arg` of "lo" would match "--long".

 This is only intended to be called from `OptionParser` during long option autocompletion.